-While all talk is of school closures, road closures and whether or not five spuds per person will be enough, events are up in the air and many couples around the country are currently in a state of panic as to whether or not the big day they've been meticulously planning for months - and spending their life savings on - will go ahead.
+While all talk is of school closures, road closures and whether or not five spuds per person will be enough, events are up in the air around Ireland and many couples around the country are currently in a state of panic as to whether or not the big day they've been meticulously planning for months - and spending their life savings on - will go ahead.

 For those who maybe aren't getting married this weekend, but are planning to walk down the aisle over the next few months, the surprise turn in the weather is a bit of an eye opener.
 A succession of storms, hurricanes and other extreme meteorological conditions in the country has left all sorts of events open to disturbance - one of the most costly of which is a wedding.

 And while there's no real use in fretting about wind, rain and snow as you plan your nuptials, the forecast has no doubt forced many couples to consider taking out wedding insurance.

 There are several wedding insurance providers operating in Ireland, with each providing their own range of policies covering everything from cancellations and rearrangement to failure of suppliers and marquee cover.